laerteneto/java_automation_selenium_project/README.md

 We use maeven repository to take  care of all dependencies.
 So, in order to use this framework, just import this project as a maeven project.

 ## Setup:
-This project works with Java 1.8 and enconding UTF-8
+- This project works with Java 1.8 and enconding UTF-8

-Do not forget to set JAVA 1.8 as the Java compiler:
+- Do not forget to set JAVA 1.8 as the Java compiler:
-If you are using Eclipse IDE, just click with the right button in the root projet, click in Propierties, Java Build Path, and  select the libraries tab.
+- If you are using Eclipse IDE:
-Make sure you are using JAVA 1.8
+ > just click with the right button in the root projet, click in Propierties, Java Build Path, and  select the libraries tab(Make sure you are using JAVA 1.8).
-To set the correct compiler, click with the right button in the root projet, click in Propierties, Java Compiler, in Compiler compliance level make sure it is 1.8
+ >To set the correct compiler, click with the right button in the root projet, click in Propierties, Java Compiler, in Compiler compliance level make sure it is 1.8

 ## Drivers supported:
 Chome version: 83, ChromeDriver 83.0.4103.39